adonias-caetano/boamente-XAI-Trust/README.md

 ## 🛠 Fine-tuning BERT-based Models

-We use two BERT-based models pre-trained in Brazilian Portuguese, namely, BERTimbau Base (BERT-Base) and BERTimbau Large (BERT-Large) from <a href="https://github.com/neuralmind-ai/portuguese-bert/"><strong>BERTimbau - Portuguese BERT</strong></a>.
-The third model was the <a href="https://github.com/google-research/bert/blob/master/multilingual.md"><strong>BERT multilingual base</strong></a>.
+We use BERTimbau Large (BERT-Large), a model pre-trained in Brazilian Portuguese, from <a href="https://github.com/neuralmind-ai/portuguese-bert/"><strong>BERTimbau - Portuguese BERT</strong></a>.

 The AdamW optimizer was used to adjust parameters in the model, batch size of 16, configured with a learning rate equal to 2e-6 in seven training epochs.
 K-fold cross-validation was performed by dividing the pre-processed dataset into 80% for training and 20% for validation.

+## 🖥️ Development methodology

+In this project, two prototypes of Boamente were developed using <a href="https://www.gradio.app/"><strong>Gradio</strong></a>.
+The first interface was implemented without using XAI methods, i.e., it only allows the typing of sentences and the activation of the "classify" function.
+The second interface allows the explanation of predictions using the Local Interpretable Model-Agnostic Explanations (<a href=" https://github.com/marcotcr/lime"><strong>LIME</strong></a>) method, in addition to also classifying sentences as "contains suicidal ideation" and "does not contain suicidal ideation".

 ## 🤖 Access our article in Review